Soviet invasion of Xinjiang: Captured Soviet equipment

 The 36th Division was severely lacking in arms.
 Rifles and other equipment dated around 1930 were seized from the Soviets as booty to augment their own arms.

 Casualties

 Soviet casualties

-In Novosibirsk, a hospital for Soviet wounded for their invasion of Xinjiang was disguised as a "hospital for the injured from the Manchurian War", it was "discovered" by the Evening Standard reporter Bosworth Goldman.
+In Novosibirsk, a hospital for Soviet wounded for their invasion of Xinjiang was disguised as a "hospital for the injured from the Manchurian War"; it was "discovered" by the London Evening Standard reporter Bosworth Goldman.

 Goldman's account of the hospital stated: